HealthSamurai/documentation/tutorials/custom-search.md

 ## Prepare Data

 We need some sample data to see results of our queries.
-Let's create it.\
+Let's create it using [Batch/Transaction](https://docs.aidbox.app/api-1/transaction).\
 Copy the following snippet to the Aidbox.Cloud `REST Console`.

 {% hint style="info" %}